apocode01/progintro-hw3/README.md

     ```c
     void pawn_movement(char chess_board[8][8], int i, int j, char player, int only_check, char best_move[9])
     ```
-    and generates all possible for pawns.
+    and generates all possible moves for pawns.

     1. Firstly, we declare and initialize some variables depending on whose playing.
         ```c